How to get free and cheap makeup

-The Boots Volunteer Panel is one of the most well known product testing schemes.
-There are very limited spaces and specific criteria you need to meet, so places are like gold dust!
+The Boots Volunteer Panel is one of the most well-known product testing schemes for makeup and cosmetics.
+There are very limited spaces and specific criteria you need to meet, so places are like gold dust.

-If you do get a spot, you can be sent products to test at home, or you might be invited to the Boots Evaluation Centre in Nottingham to take tests under controlled conditions (and you'll receive compensation for your efforts).
+If you get a spot, you'll either be sent products to test at home, or you might be invited to the Boots Evaluation Centre in Nottingham to take tests under controlled conditions (don't worry, you'll receive compensation for your efforts).

-There are also plenty of general product testing sites that often offer makeup and beauty products – we list and review some of the best in our guide to product testing websites.
+There are also plenty of general product testing sites that can offer makeup and beauty products.
+We list and review some of the best in our guide to product testing websites.

-Picture-perfect beauty bloggers and Instagram-influencers can be annoying, but they're also a great source of discounts and offer codes.
+Picture-perfect beauty bloggers and Instagram influencers can be a tad annoying, but they're a great source of discounts and offer codes.

 Also check out the description of YouTube videos, like makeup tutorials and reviews, for special discounts.

-You'll often get a much better deal when shopping online as opposed to in store – and an even better deal if you try these hacks.
+You'll often spot a good deal when shopping online – and you can find even better deals with these hacks:

-Try filling your online basket with all the products you want, then closing the tab and leaving the site.
+- Fill your online basket with all the products you want, then close the tab and leave the site.
 If you've signed up for an account with the site, they might send you an email with a discount encouraging you to close the deal and buy what's in your basket.

-Finally, don’t forget to clear your cookies and internet history before browsing online – sites like to bump the prices of items they know you buy frequently!
+- Clear your cookies and internet history before browsing online.
+Sites like to bump the prices of items they know you buy or view frequently.

 Don't forget your student discount